 How do I verify Webmaster Tools and submit a sitemap to Google?

-Verifying your site with Google's Webmaster Tools give you access to all kinds of cool stuff, and lets you submit a sitemap to improve your SEO!
+Verifying your site with Google's Search Console give you access to all kinds of cool stuff, and lets you submit a sitemap to improve your SEO!

 Here's how to do it.